Doing Business in Papua New Guinea, News, Papua New Guinea's economy

 Its program has three areas of focus: strengthening the foundation of economic growth, the improvement of social services, and the environment and climate change.

-Key projects delivered under this program include the Nadzab Airport Redevelopment Project, the Ramu Transmission System Reinforcement Project, the rehabilitation of Alotau’s town market and fisheries facility, and the Port Moresby Sewerage System Upgrading Project.
+Key projects delivered under this program have include the redevelopment of Nadzab Tomodachi International Airport in Lae (completed in 2023), the Ramu Transmission System Reinforcement Project, the rehabilitation of Alotau’s town market and fisheries facility, and the Port Moresby Sewerage System Upgrading Project.

 With Australia, the United States and New Zealand, Japan is also a member of the Papua New Guinea Electrification Partnership, which has the stated goal of providing 70% of Papua New Guineans with access to electricity by 2030.